dev-abuke/RAG-System-Optimization/README.md

 ## Acknowledgments

-- Rizzbuzz AI for the challenge, GPT_API_Key and guidance
+- Rizzbuzz AI for the Challenge, GPT_API_KEY and Guidance

 ## Contact